safespring/web/content/en/webinar/safespring-partner-webinar-elastisys-2.md

 ### Contact us

-Feel free to contact Petter Hylin (petter.hylin@safespring.se) if you would like a link sent to you or if you have any questions.
+Feel free to contact Fredric Wallsten (fredric.wallsten@safespring.com) if you would like a link sent to you or if you have any questions.